jeffreynerona/taxitourguide-test/README.md

 A mobile App for Taxi Tour Guide.
 A tour guide(taxi driver) booking app for Baguio City

-##Abandoning this to rewrite it using React Redux
+## Abandoning this to rewrite it using React Redux: https://github.com/jeffreynerona/taxitourguide-android